osrmt/osrmt/README.md

 - [User manual](about:blank)

 ## Users support
-[Create request to fix the issue](https://github.com/osrmt/osrmt/issues) if you found any.
+If you found any problem review [here](https://github.com/osrmt/osrmt/issues/new) if your issue is not pulished yet or [create request to fix the issue](https://github.com/osrmt/osrmt/issues/new).
 As of 20-Feb-2019 project is active and going to be actively supported in the future.

+## If you join our community you will be:
+- welcomed and helped until you are get what is expected;
+- thanked for the contribution no matter how small or in what area.

 ## Getting started for users
 Currently available latest version 1.6 can be downloaded by one of the following links: